 Yeah, that's exactly right.

-It was not it's but but see, Ray, you have to understand here.
+But see, Ray, you have to understand here.

 Dingy Harry was simply reading from the talking points.

-That the the liberal wing, the Democratic Party, whatever, they don't have anything new.
+There's a template that the liberal wing, the Democratic Party, whatever, they don't have anything new.

-And so this is it's always worked for them in the past to call Republicans racist, just like it's always worked for them, or they thought it was always going to work to talk about a culture of corruption trying to remake this administration into the Nixon administration.
+And so this is, it's always worked for them in the past to call Republicans racist, just like it's always worked for them, or they thought it was always going to work, to talk about a culture of corruption trying to remake this administration into the Nixon administration.

-Speaking of that, I mean uh the Brecht girl uh took the television on Sunday to say that this is the worst administration in history of the country.
+Speaking of that, I mean, the Brett girl took the television on Sunday to say that this is the worst administration in the history of the country, that Bush is even worse than Nixon.

-Oh, racism, stand up and charge it before you even think about it.
+Stand up and charge it before you even think about it.

-And don't forget, I think it was uh uh in in Mary Landry's last election, it was very, very, very, very tight.
+And don't forget, I think it was in Marylander's last election.

 She was in a runoff of somebody, right?

-That is it's it's just it's just been etched in stone over the years.
+It's just been etched in stone over the years.

-Because there's actual evidence that it isn't true.
+They're going to chip away at that now because there's actual evidence that it isn't true.

 Well, what did they apologize for earlier?